mbforbes/food/README.md

 ### Meal planning

-Now let's add the dish to our meal plan for the upcoming week.
+Now let's add a dish to our meal plan for the upcoming week.
 Click on the "Edit this week" (or "Edit next week") button at the top of the page to go to the edit view.
 Note that weeks begin on Mondays.